CDL-Quantum/Hackathon2020/TBD/README.md

 Similarly, we use another quantum algorithm for classification- the **Variational Quantum Classifier**.
 Similar to QSVM, the VQC algorithm also applies to classification problems.
 VQC uses the variational method to solve such problems in a quantum processor.
 Specifically, it optimizes a parameterized quantum circuit to provide a solution that cleanly separates the data.

 We apply these three algoriothms to obtain the classification of forementioned dataset and compare the results.

+To run the quantum subroutines on the backend, we need to implement following steps:

+-Amplitude encoding of the provided input

+-Creation of qubit registers necessary to perform training and testing operations

+-Sampling and post processing of the data to obtain results of classification

 The code for 3 algorithms are shown in [SVM.ipynb](https://github.com/olgOk/Hackathon2020/blob/master/TBD/SVM.ipynb), [qSVM.ipynb](https://github.com/olgOk/Hackathon2020/blob/master/TBD/qSVM.ipynb), [VQC.ipynb](https://github.com/olgOk/Hackathon2020/blob/master/TBD/VQC.ipynb) respectively.